-Princ iples & Recommendations Reference Comply 2 Structure the Board to be effective and add value Yes 2.1 The board of a listed entity should: a. have a nomination committee which: has at least three members, a majority of whom are independent directors; and is chaired by an independent director, and disclose: iii. the charter of the committee; tw. the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b. if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
-2.3, 2.9, 3 Nomination Committee Charter Annual Report Ye 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
+Principles and Recommendations Reference Comply 2.0 Structure the Board to be effective and add value Yes 2.1 The board of a listed entity should: a. have a nomination committee which: 1. has at least three members, a majority of whom are independent directors; and is chaired by an independent director, and disclose: I. the charter of the committee; II. the members of the committee; and III. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b. if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+2.3, 2.9, 3 Nomination Committee Charter Annual Report Yes 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
 2.4 Yes 2.3 A listed entity should disclose: a. the names of the directors considered by the board to be independent directors; b. if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion; and c. the length of service of each director.
 2.2 GPT Website Annual Report Yes 2.4 A majority of the board of a listed entity should be independent directors.
-2.2 Board Charter Annual Report Yes 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
+2.2, 2.5 Board Charter Annual Report Yes 2.5 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
 2.2 Board Charter Annual Report Yes 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
-2.7 Yes 3 Instil a culture of acting lawfully, ethically and responsibly Yes 3.1 A listed entity should articulate and disclose its values.
-5.1 Ye 3.2 A listed entity should:a. have and disclose a code of conduct for its directors, senior executives and employees; andb. ensure that the board or a committee of the board is informed or any material breaches of that code.
-5.2 Board Charter Code of Conduct Yes 3.3 A listed entity should:a. have and disclose a whistleblower policy; andb. ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
-5.4 Whistleblower Policy Yes 3.4 A listed entity should: a. have and disclose an anti-bribery and corruption policy; and b. ensure that the board or a committee of the board is informed of any material breaches of that policy.
-5.3 Anti-Bribery, Fraud and Corruption Policy Yes
+2.7 Yes